2008 Green Bay Packers season

-The 2008 season was the Green Bay Packers' 88th season in the National Football League, their 90th overall and their 3rd under head coach Mike McCarthy.
+The 2008 season was the Green Bay Packers' 88th season in the National Football League (NFL), their 90th overall and their 3rd under head coach Mike McCarthy.
 The Packers were aiming to improve their 13–3 record from last season, but finished the season with a 6–10 record and missed the playoffs.
 Until the 2017 season, this was the last season in which the Packers did not qualify for the playoffs.

 It was the first season since 1991 that quarterback Brett Favre was not on the team's roster.
 Favre retired in March, decided to come back over the summer and was ultimately traded to the New York Jets after the team told Favre playing in Green Bay again was not an option.
 It was the first season with quarterback Aaron Rodgers as the team's starter.

 Offseason

 Draft

-The Packers held Pick 1–30 in the NFL draft but traded it to the New York Jets for picks 2–36 and 4–113.
-In the second round they selected wide receiver Jordy Nelson of Kansas State with pick 2–36, quarterback Brian Brohm of Louisville with pick 2–56 and cornerback Pat Lee of Auburn with pick 2–60.
+The Packers held Pick 30 in the NFL draft but traded it to the New York Jets for picks 36 and 113.
+In the second round they selected wide receiver Jordy Nelson of Kansas State with pick 36, quarterback Brian Brohm of Louisville with pick 56 and cornerback Pat Lee of Auburn with pick 60.

-During day 2 of the NFL draft, The Packers started off their day pick tight end Jermichael Finley of Texas with pick 3–91.
+During day 2 of the NFL draft, The Packers started off their day pick tight end Jermichael Finley of Texas with pick 91.

-In the fourth round, the Packers traded picks 4–113 and 5–162 to the New York Jets for pick 4–102.
+In the fourth round, the Packers traded picks 113 and 162 to the New York Jets for pick 102.
 They then used that pick to select defensive end Jeremy Thompson of Wake Forest.
-The Packers then traded pick 4–128 to the St Louis Rams for picks 5–137 and 7–217.
-They then used pick 4–135 to select offensive guard Josh Sitton of the UCF Knights.
+The Packers then traded pick 128 to the St Louis Rams for picks 137 and 217.
+They then used pick 135 to select offensive guard Josh Sitton of the UCF Knights.

-In the 5th round they traded pick 5–137 to the Minnesota Vikings for picks 5–150 and 7–209.
-With pick 5–150 the Packers selected offensive tackle Breno Giacomini of Louisville.
+In the 5th round they traded pick 137 to the Minnesota Vikings for picks 150 and 209.
+With pick 150 the Packers selected offensive tackle Breno Giacomini of Louisville.

-After waiting for the 6th round to pass in which the Packers did not hold any picks, they finished their draft by selecting quarterback Matt Flynn of LSU and wide receiver Brett Swain of San Diego State with picks 7–209 and 7–217 respectively.
-They traded pick 7–237 to the New Orleans Saints for their 6th round pick of the 2009 NFL draft.
+After waiting for the 6th round to pass in which the Packers did not hold any picks, they finished their draft by selecting quarterback Matt Flynn of LSU and wide receiver Brett Swain of San Diego State with picks 209 and 217 respectively.
+They traded pick 237 to the New Orleans Saints for their 6th round pick of the 2009 NFL draft.